istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

   to shutdown the application.

 ## Availability of logs in export sinks
-Export to BigQuery is within minutes(we see it to be almost instant), GCS can have a delay of 2-12 hours and PubSub is almost instant.
+Export to BigQuery is within minutes(we see it to be almost instant), GCS can have a delay of 2-12 hours and Pub/Sub is almost instant.